bayesianempirimancer/FlowMix/README.md

    L = ||x̂_0 - x_0||²
    ```

 All three loss functions are mathematically related via affine transformations and can be used individually or combined for multi-objective training.
 This is because, $x_t = x_0*(1-t) + x_1*t$ and $v = x_1 - x_0$.
 As a result, different loss functions are related through a time dependent scaling factor.
-None-the-less, prediction target can have a big imact, i.e. it is generally more stable to have the network learn to predict velocity rather than noise.
+None-the-less, prediction target can have a big imact, i.e. it is generally more stable to have the network learn to predict velocity rather than noise or target.

 ### Conditional ResNets (CRNs)